-Trump says jobs data shows 'greatest comeback in American history'
+Trump touts job gains as 'greatest comeback in American history'

 Trump repeated his call for a payroll tax cut and said he would soon announce a proposal for tax incentives to encourage spending at restaurants and for entertainment.

-A raft of public polls showed Trump trailing presumptive Democratic presidential nominee Joe Biden nationally and in some of the battleground states where the Nov.
+A raft of recent public polls showed Trump trailing presumptive Democratic presidential nominee Joe Biden nationally and in some of the battleground states where the Nov.
 3 election will be decided.

 Trump also is dealing with mass protests across the country over the death of George Floyd, an African-American man, in police custody in Minneapolis last week.
 Floyd’s death has reignited simmering racial tensions in America.

+“It’s the greatest thing that can happen for race relations,” he said.

-Reporting by Daphne Psaledakis, Alexandra Alper, Lisa Lambert, Makini Brice and Andy Sullivan; Writing by Andy Sullivan; Editing by Chizu Nomiyama and Paul Simao
+Reporting by Daphne Psaledakis, Alexandra Alper, David Brunnstrom, Lisa Lambert, Makini Brice and Andy Sullivan; Writing by Andy Sullivan; Editing by Chizu Nomiyama and Paul Simao